Liberty: Don Troiani’s Paintings of the Revolutionary War

 It is my hope that my paintings help people today grasp the significance of the Revolutionary struggles of the people who lived 250 years ago, whose brave actions continue to shape our lives.Don Troiani

-The first major exhibition of Troiani’s original artwork, Liberty plunges visitors into some of the most pivotal events of America’s fight for independence and reveal Troiani’s research-based artistic process.
-This special exhibition brings together for the first time in public more than 40 of Troiani’s original Revolutionary War paintings and pairs them with dozens of artifacts from his personal collection as well as the Museum and other lenders.
-His paintings capture the reality and drama of crucial moments such as the 1775 Battle of Bunker Hill, General Washington’s daring 1776 attack on Trenton, the 1777 Battles of Saratoga and Oriskany, and the Franco-American victory at Yorktown in 1781.
+The first major exhibition of Troiani’s original artwork, Liberty plunged visitors into some of the most pivotal events of America’s fight for independence and revealed Troiani’s research-based artistic process.
+This special exhibition brought together for the first time in public more than 40 of Troiani’s original Revolutionary War paintings and paired them with dozens of artifacts from his personal collection as well as the Museum and other lenders.

 Depicting Diverse Revolutionaries Through Art & Drama

-A first-person theatrical performance about Forten’s life, written by local playwright Marissa Kennedy and performed by actor Nathan Alford-Tate, accompanies the exhibit to engage school groups and Museum guests.
-Performances will take place at the Museum in the Alan B. Miller Theater (second floor).
+A first-person theatrical performance about Forten’s life, written by local playwright Marissa Kennedy and performed by actor Nathan Alford-Tate, accompanied the exhibit to engage school groups and Museum guests.

 Additional Education & Special Offerings

-- Audio Tour: A free audio tour (with transcriptions) is available for use on your mobile device — be sure to bring headphones!
-Or, sanitized hand-held audio devices are available for rental.
+- Audio Tour: A free audio tour (with transcriptions) was available for use on mobile devices or on sanitized hand-held audio devices available for rental.

-- Teacher Resources: Virtual distance learning programs and teacher professional development opportunities focusing on the exhibit will be available.
-The full teacher resource guide is now available in conjunction with the virtual tour.
+- Teacher Resources: Virtual distance learning programs and teacher professional development opportunities focusing on the exhibit were available throughout the exhibit.
+The full teacher resource guide is available in conjunction with the virtual tour.

-- Accessibility: The exhibition includes raised tactile images of three of Don Troiani’s paintings for use by guests with visual impairments, created, and donated by Clovernook Center for the Blind & Visually Impaired.
+- Accessibility: The exhibition included raised tactile images of three of Don Troiani’s paintings for use by guests with visual impairments, created and donated by Clovernook Center for the Blind & Visually Impaired.

-- Family Guide: Families can explore the exhibit using a printed Family Guide full of games and activities.
+- Family Guide: Families could explore the exhibit using a printed Family Guide full of games and activities.

-- Guided Tours: Thirty-minute guided tours are available through Group Sales for private bookings.
-To book, contact groups@amrevmuseum.org or call 215-579-3623.
+- Guided Tours: Thirty-minute guided tours were available for private bookings.

-- Museum Shop: Shop special merchandise in-store and online related to Liberty and Don Troiani's artwork, including small and large prints, miniature figurines, note card sets, and more.
+- Museum Shop: Special merchandise was offered in-store and online related to Liberty and Don Troiani's artwork, including small and large prints, miniature figurines, note card sets, and more.